Chaluvanahalli

 Chaluvanahalli is a village in Banavara Hobli, Arasikere Taluk, Hassan District, Karnataka, India Pin-573112.
 It is located between Arasikere and Banavara, 11 km from Arasikere and 3 km from Banavara.

 The National Highway NH-206 runs through the village outskirts.
-There is Hill view Place in the village called Gavimata.
-Gavimata has special caves called KallaraGavi (Robber's cave).
+There is Hill view Place in the village called Gavimata, which are special caves called KallaraGavi (Robber's cave).
 These caves are mysterious.
 There is a Kalyani (Sacred Pond) and a temple.

 The Chaluvanahalli has two historic temples, Ishwara Temple and Hanumaan Temple, in the interior of the village.